 “Entrepreneurs and their small enterprises are responsible for almost all the economic growth in the United States.” – Ronald Regan

 Most businesses in Rhode Island have fewer than 100 employees.
-52.7% of Rhode Island employees work for these small businesses which makes small businesses the largest employer in our state.
+Over half of Rhode Island employees work for these small businesses which collectively makes small businesses the largest employer in our state.

-Due to years of unchecked single-party governance, Rhode Island has earned the reputation of being one of the least business-friendly states in the country.
-According to CNBC’s 2018 Top States for Business rankings, Rhode Island ranks 44th for Cost of Doing Business, 38th for Business Friendliness, 43rd for Access to Capital, for an overall ranking of 45th – making Rhode Island the sixth worst state for business in the country.
+Due to years of unchecked single-party governance, Rhode Island has earned the reputation of being the least small business-friendly state in the country.
+According to CNBC’s 2019 Top States for Business rankings: Rhode Island is the least business-friendly state overall, last for infrastructure, 48th for the Economy, and 44th for Cost of Doing Business.

-I commit to fight for small business and reduce the red tape and regulations that prevent entrepreneurs from starting or growing businesses in our state.
+This is just one example of bad legislation that gets rubber-stamped by our complacent legislature.
+I commit to fighting for small businesses at all levels of the government to reduce the red tape and regulations preventing entrepreneurs from starting or growing businesses in our state.
 As businesses grow our entire state will prosper as demand for labor will increase wages organically.
 Growing businesses invest in their communities and infrastructure to support their own growth.
-New ancillary businesses are attracted and grow as well to support established businesses which work to compounds the success.
+New ancillary businesses are attracted and grow as well to support established businesses that work to compound the success.